 This keto and gluten-free cream of mushroom soup is made with just a few wholesome ingredients.
 And it’s so much better than the canned stuff!

 Soup is the perfect wintertime appetizer.
+But it’s not just an appetizer!
 In fact, I often serve a bowl of it as a main course.
-And if you like mushrooms, I think you are going to love this delicious soup!
+And if you like mushrooms, I think you are going to absolutely love this delicious soup.

 It’s silky, creamy, and incredibly flavorful.
 One of us actually dislikes mushrooms (even these wonderful sauteed mushrooms), but she loves this soup and regularly asks for seconds when I make it.